RabbitSnore/deception_ei/reports/main_report.md

 Interestingly but perhaps unsurprisingly, the variance in intercepts for senders massively exceeds the variance in intercepts for receivers.
 The sender variance exceeds the receiver variance by a factor of more than 124.
 As in Bond and DePaulo (2008), accuracy is primarily determined by the sender, rather than by the receiver.

 Examining the coefficients, it appears that the Perceiving subscale of emotional intelligence appears to positively predict deception detection accuracy.
 The Perspective Taking subscale of the trait empathy instrument also appears to predict increased accuracy, but the p-value is fairly high (i.e., it would likely not survive a reasonable correction for multiple comparisons).
-The Using subscale of EI appears to negatively predict accuracy, but again, the p-value is relatively high, and I am not confident that this would survive corrections for multiple comparisons.
+The Using subscale of EI appears to negatively predict accuracy, but again, the p-value is relatively high, and we are not confident that this would survive corrections for multiple comparisons.
 Moreover, the significance of this coefficient is not robust to alternative models (see the supplemental analyses below).

-To visualize the increase in accuracy apparently conferred by higher scores on the Perceiving EI subscale, I extracted the mean predicted accuracy rates from the preferred model at each level of the Perceiving subscale.
+To visualize the increase in accuracy apparently conferred by higher scores on the Perceiving EI subscale, we extracted the mean predicted accuracy rates from the preferred model at each level of the Perceiving subscale.
 The figure below illustrates the relationship between accuracy and the Perceiving subscale, with a horizontal line drawn at chance-level accuracy and a vertical line drawn at the sample mean on Perceiving.

 The increase in accuracy might be theoretically interesting, if this effect is trustworthy, but it is not particularly impressive from a practical perspective.
 People with the highest score on Perceiving are predicted to have a mean accuracy of 55.7%.
 Interestingly, in this sample, participants scoring near the mean on Perceiving are predicted to have approximately chance-level accuracy.